Mocap Everyone Everywhere: Lightweight Motion Capture With Smartwatches and a Head-Mounted Camera: Experiments

 \textbf{Dataset.} We follow the previous approaches~\cite{yi2022pip, jiang2022tip} by training the models on AMASS~\cite{mahmood2019amass} dataset and evaluating on the TotalCapture~\cite{trumble2017totalcapture} dataset with real IMU data. \footnote{While previous approaches use DIP dataset~\cite{huang2018dip} as well, we exclude this in our test, because DIP does not include global translations and we cannot generate head positions from the dataset.
 DIP is much smaller than AMASS and consists of less than 5\% of the whole training dataset.}

-\textbf{Results.} As demonstrated in Table~\ref{tab:baseline_imu_quant}, despite only utilizing sensors on the upper body, our method shows comparable or better performances compared to 6 IMU-based setups.
+\textbf{Results.} As shown in Table~\ref{tab:baseline_imu_quant}, despite only utilizing sensors on the upper body, our method shows comparable or better performances compared to 6 IMU-based setups.
 In the root-relative position errors (r.MPJPE) which compare pose estimation quality ignoring root drifts, our approach outperforms the baselines.
-Notably, although PIP~\cite{yi2022pip} explicitly corrected pose with physics-based optimization, our module shows comparable performance without such explicit corrections.
-In other metrics where root drift errors are also considered (MPJPE, Root PE), our method shows much better performance with significant decreases in root drift compared to baselines (MPJPE decreased by 86.1\% for PIP and 88.5\% for TIP; Root PE by 88.4\% and 90.4\%, respectively).
-This is expected as our method directly leverages head 6DoF poses for estimation.
-Yet, these results still demonstrate that incorporating head pose directly in estimation can mitigate root drifting issues without any additional localization or correction as done in previous approaches.
+Notably, although PIP~\cite{yi2022pip} explicitly correct pose with physics-based optimization, the performance of ours is comparable without such explicit corrections.
+In other metrics where root drift errors are also considered (MPJPE, Root PE), our method shows much better performance with significant decreases in root drift compared to baselines (MPJPE decreases by 87.7\% for PIP and 89.8\% for TIP; Root PE by 90.5\% and 92.1\%, respectively).
+For comparison with EgoLocate, results in supp.
+Table 2 shows our superior performance, especially in root-related position error terms (MPJPE, Root PE), despite the reduced number of sensors.
+These results demonstrate that incorporating head pose directly in estimation can improve performance and mitigate root drift issues without any additional localization or correction as done in previous approaches.